PentBeear/BazcalMod/README.md

 Reason: For some reason minecrafts default jvm is still java 1.8.0_51 and i use new features that are hard to replace in the older versions.

+Extra tips:
+When starting the Bazcal Flip don't MOVE. or jump off a cliff.
+You currently lag a bit and who knows what happens if you are falling and that happens. (most likely nothing but still dont do it)